Saravananmoorthy/LAXPT/etc/my_puppet/munin/README.md

-# puppet-munin
+# puppet-opsview

-This puppet module automates installation/management of the munin-node package
+This puppet module automates installation/management of the opsview-node package

 ## TODOs
-  * support for munin package
+  * support for opsview package
   * enable/disable plugins

 ## Versioning